 Once you know that exact number, it’ll help you realize that you need an action plan to pay it off.

-2. Decide which loans you’ll attack first.
+2. Decide which student loans you’ll pay off first.

 It’s really up to you personally.
 Different people prefer to attack their debt in different ways.
 With me, I’m trying to get rid of my student loans which have the highest interest rates.
 A large amount of my loans are at 6.8%.